Khodaee-Saeida/variant-calling-benchmark/README.md

 $EDITOR config/config.sh    # fill in REF, PROJECT_DIR, RAW_AGILENT_BED
 ```

-`config/config.sh` is gitignored, so your real paths stay local.
-Every script reads from it.

 ### Run the pipeline

 Each script switches to the conda env it needs automatically — no manual `conda activate` between steps.